TULSA RESEARCH KIDS

 Innovators: K-12 students are invited to devote their minds and might to one or more of the following challenges:

-- Students posters will be judged by a panel of researchers and experts in STEM.
-Ribbons will be awarded to 1st – 3rd place posters in elementary, middle, and high school.
+- A panel of researchers and experts in STEM will judge the student posters.
+1st – 3rd place posters in elementary, middle, and high school will receive ribbons.

-Tulsa Research Kids is limited to 35 posters total.
+Tulsa Research Kids limits entries to 35 posters total.

-If you can’t join us at the Helmerich Research Center, consider joining us by participating in the STEM SOLE ENERGY Event.
+If you can’t join us at Tulsa Research Kids, consider joining us by participating in the STEM SOLE Event.